shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-insertion-orders.md

 ---
 title: Microsoft Monetize - Update Insertion Orders
-description: In this page learn to edit, Activate/Deactivate, and Delete an Insertion Order. ms.date: 10/28/2023
+description: In this page learn to edit, Activate/Deactivate, and delete an Insertion Order. ms.date: 10/28/2023
 ---